Lebanon County, Pennsylvania: Voter registration

 According to the Secretary of State's office, Republicans comprise a majority of registered voters in Lebanon County.

 United States House of Representatives

 The county is located in the 9th congressional district, represented by Dan Meuser, Republican.

-State Senate
+State senate

 All of the county falls within the 48th Senatorial District.
 The seat is currently held by Lebanon business owner and Republican Chris Gebhard.

 State House of Representatives

-The county is divided into the 101st, 102nd and 104th Pennsylvania House Districts.
+The county is divided into the 98th, 101st, and 102nd Pennsylvania House Districts.

+98th District

+The 98th District, which includes Mt.
+Gretna Borough, South Annville Township, and South Londonderry Township is represented by Republican Tom Jones.